-When can the department terminate or summarily suspend an individual respite care, attendant care, or personal care provider's contract?
+When may the department terminate an individual respite care, attendant care, or personal care provider's contract?

 The department may take action to terminate an individual respite care, attendant care, or personal care provider's contract if the provider's inadequate performance or inability to deliver quality care is jeopardizing the client's health, safety, or well-being.
-The department may summarily or immediately suspend the contract pending a hearing based on a reasonable, good faith belief that the client's health, safety, or well-being is in imminent jeopardy.
 Examples of circumstances indicating jeopardy to the client could include, without limitation:

 (2) Using or being under the influence of alcohol or illegal drugs during working hours;